 To the Cape Verdeans art and music are important aspects of life and culture, because music seems to be woven through the people of these lovely islands.

 There are distinct styles of music to be found in Cape Verde, such as Morna and Funaná in particular with some variations.
-Singer Cesária Évora made morn famous.
-The words are mostly in Cape Verdean Creole and the subjects are usually related to romance, patriotism and mourning.
+Singer Cesária Évora made morna famous.
+The words are mostly in Cape Verdean Creole.
+The subjects are usually related to romance, patriotism and mourning.
 It is thought that this style of music came from Boa Vista originally.

 Linked to the love of music is the love of dance.
 Some of the young dancers seem to have boundless energy and skill.

 There is also an interest in literature, with a small, but growing amount of Cape Verdean literature.
 Most of it is written in Portuguese, but there is a growing movement to formulate a standard written version of Creole.

 Other forms of culture and art have a tendency to vary from island to island.
 For example, Boa Vista, Maio, Sal and Santiago are known for pottery.
 The small island of Fogo for carvings made from lava.
 Embroidery, basket making, carpentry and joinery are all practised and the finished articles sold at local markets.

 One particular craft is the making of cloth, mainly dyed blue.
 These square cloths, called Panos, are used for items of clothing.

 São Vicente is known as the island of culture.
 Furthermore, the island’s capital Mindelo is considered to be the cultural hub of the archipelago.
 Here you will find art galleries together with music bars.